 The Incident Console includes information to help the incident commander and other resolvers understand at a glance what the current state of the incident is, which services or systems are affected, and the impact on customers.
-This information includes a summary and description of the incident, the incident's status, severity, and impact duration, as well who is responsible for the various roles in your incident resolution process.
+This information includes a summary and description of the incident, the incident's status and severity, and its impact duration.

-The incident's summary and description provide contextual information about the issue impacting the system or service.
+The incident's summary and description provide contextual information about the issue impacting the systems or services.
 The initial values of these fields are provided by the person or workflow that initiates the incident in xMatters.
 This information helps you triage the incident, understand which services or systems are affected, and identify who you need to engage to resolve the issue.

 As the incident progresses, you can update the summary and description to clarify details about the incident, or to provide further contextual information as it becomes available.
 Although the incident timeline is used to record resolver activities and notes, the description field is a useful place for making critical details immediately available without having to scroll through the timeline.

 Click Edit next to the incident summary or description to edit its value.